Aql X-1 from dawn 'til dusk: the early rise, fast state transition and decay of its 2024 outburst: Data analysis

 Besides EP, the rising phase of the \src 2024 outburst has been extensively covered by a variety of multi-band instruments.
-For the hard X-ray band, we collected the 2-20 keV light curve obtained by \maxi \citep{Matsuoka2009} from its public repository\footnote{\url{http://maxi.riken.jp/top/lc.html}}.
+For the hard X-ray band, we collected the 2-20 keV light curve obtained by the Gas Slit Camera (GSC; 2-30 keV) onboard \maxi \citep{Matsuoka2009} from its public repository\footnote{\url{http://maxi.riken.jp/top/lc.html}}.
 The light curve is displayed in Fig. \ref{Fig:early-rise} \emph{Top} panel with pink diamonds.
 For clarity, upper limits prior to the first \maxi detection are not shown in the figure.
 The optical-to-UV light curves in magnitudes are displayed for all the filters used in this work in the \emph{Middle} (\swift/UVOT) and \emph{Bottom} panels (LCO) of Fig.\,\ref{Fig:early-rise}.

 The earliest UVOT observation on 2024 September 19 (MJD 60572.97) yielded only upper limits in the $u$, $uvw1$, $uvm2$, and $uvw2$ filters, while marginal detections were obtained in $v$ (17.7$\pm$0.2\,mag) and $b$ (18.7$\pm$0.3\,mag).
 In subsequent observations the source brightened in all filters, with the brightest measurements occurring around October 1--2 (MJD 60584--60585).
 The UV rise measured by UVOT showed a similar brightening to the optical light curve, confirming the rapid flux increase during the early outburst phase.

-The optical light curves are consistent with a steady rise in flux from the quiescence level, followed by a shallower rise after $\sim$MJD 60582.
+The optical light curves are consistent with steady flux until $\sim$MJD 60562, followed by a rising trend initially faster and then, after $\sim$MJD 60582, slower.
+It is noteworthy that the magnitudes measured prior to the rise by LCO (see Table \ref{tab:multiband}) do not coincide with the optical quiescence of \src; when the disc transitions to quiescence, the optical emission of \src is indeed dominated by an interloper star located $\sim$0.46$\arcsec$ from the source \citep{Chevalier1999} and by the companion star, although mostly in the K-band \citep{Matasanchez2017}.
+The real optical quiescence of the source has been estimated to be $\rm{mag}_{\rm V, quiescence}=21.6$ in the V-band and $\rm{mag}_{\rm i, quiescence}=20.3$ in the I-band \citep{Chevalier1999}.
+Unfortunately, LCO does not have the angular resolution to disentangle the contribution from the interloper, so that in the following we will consider the LCO magnitudes prior to the outburst rise only as upper limits.